UCI-EECS113-Spring17/Nin10do/docs/source/7_peripherals.rst

 Arduino Peripherals
 ============================

-There is one Arduino connector on the board and can be used to connect to arduino compatible shields.
+There is one Arduino connector on the board and can be used to connect to Arduino compatible shields.

 .. image:: ./images/pynqz1_arduino_interface.jpg
    :align: center